WICG/view-transitions/explainer.md

 # Introduction

+Typically, navigations on the web involve one document switching to another.
+Browsers try to [eliminate an intermediate flash-of-white](https://developer.chrome.com/blog/paint-holding/), but the switch between views is still sudden and abrupt.

+Smooth loading animations can lower the cognitive load by helping users [stay in context](https://www.smashingmagazine.com/2013/10/smart-transitions-in-user-experience-design/) as they navigate from Page-A to Page-B, and [reduce the perceived latency](https://wp-rocket.me/blog/perceived-performance-need-optimize/#:~:text=1.%20Use%20activity%20and%20progress%20indicators) of loading.

 https://user-images.githubusercontent.com/93594/184085118-65b33a92-272a-49f4-b3d6-50a8b8313567.mp4

-Page transitions not only look great, they also communicate direction of flow, and make it clear which elements are related from page to page.
-They can even happen during data fetching, leading to a faster perception of performance.

 On Single Page Apps (SPAs) developers can use animation tools such as [CSS transitions](https://developer.mozilla.org/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions), [CSS animations](https://developer.mozilla.org/docs/Web/CSS/CSS_Animations/Using_CSS_animations), and the [Web Animation API](https://developer.mozilla.org/docs/Web/API/Web_Animations_API/Using_the_Web_Animations_API) to create transitions.
-However, it's not straight forward, mostly due to the period where both states need to exist in the DOM at the same time, so both can be partially visible (eg in a cross-fade).
+However, it's not straight forward, mostly due to the period where both states exist in the DOM at the same time, so both can be partially visible (eg in a cross-fade).
 This creates issues with:

 - **Accessibility**: Having both states in the DOM at the same time can create a confusing experience for screen reader users.
 Juggling the DOM around for the sake of a transition doesn't play well with things like ARIA live regions.
 - **Usability**: The old DOM will continue to exist during the transition, leading to complications if the user manages to interact with that content (eg clicking buttons).
 - **Scroll handling**: If the root scroll position is different between the states, then the old/new content needs to be offset to compensate.
 This is a source of bugs in transition frameworks.
 - **CSS structure**: If, during the transition, one element transitions between containers, clipping such as `overflow: hidden` can get in the way.
-To work around this, developers tend to pop the element out to the `<body>` for the duration of the transition to avoid the clipping.
+To work around this, developers tend to pop the element out to the `<body>` for the duration of the transition, to avoid the clipping.
 This not only presents more accessibility issues, it also forces the developer to structure their CSS in a particular way, so the element retains the correct styling outside of its usual container.

 And of course, for regular cross-document navigations, creating a transition is currently impossible.

-The Shared Element Transition follows the trend of transition APIs on platforms like [Android](https://developer.android.com/training/transitions/start-activity), [iOS/Mac](https://developer.apple.com/documentation/uikit/uimodaltransitionstyle) and [Windows](https://docs.microsoft.com/en-us/windows/apps/design/motion/page-transitions), by allowing developers to continue to update page state atomically (either through DOM changes or cross-document navigations), while defining highly tailored transitions between the two states.
+The Shared Element Transition feature follows the trend of transition APIs on platforms like [Android](https://developer.android.com/training/transitions/start-activity), [iOS/Mac](https://developer.apple.com/documentation/uikit/uimodaltransitionstyle) and [Windows](https://docs.microsoft.com/en-us/windows/apps/design/motion/page-transitions), by allowing developers to continue to update page state atomically (either through DOM changes or cross-document navigations), while defining highly tailored transitions between the two states.

-The [current spec](https://tabatkins.github.io/specs/css-shared-element-transitions/) and experimental implementation focuses on SPA transitions, although the model has been designed to also work with cross-document navigations.
-The specifics for cross-document navigations are covered later in this document.
+The [current spec](https://tabatkins.github.io/specs/css-shared-element-transitions/) and experimental implementation in Chrome (behind the `chrome://flags/#document-transition` flag) focuses on SPA transitions.
+However, the model has also been designed to work with cross-document navigations.
+The specifics for cross-document navigations are covered [later in this document](#cross-document-same-origin-transitions).

 # Preparing a transition